-Money anxiety is not a pleasant stage in anyone’s life.
+Money anxiety is not a pleasant thing to go through.
 Most of us will have had some financial problems in varying degrees.
 Money worries can, and will, affect anyone, from the impact of losing a job, or reducing hours, to illness or unexpected emergencies.

 It is crucial that you don’t go through this alone.
-Speak to someone you can trust as soon as you can rather than bury your head in the sand.
+Having anxiety over money, is scary but speak to someone you can trust as soon as you can rather than bury your head in the sand.
 Continue to see friends to help you avoid feeling isolated and lonely.

 If necessary, keep your CV up to date and continue to pay your bills as much as you can.
 Any missed payments will have a further financial effect and only makes matters worse.

 Worrying about money can have some real physical effects too.
 It will keep you awake at night, wastes precious time, and stops you from enjoying life.
 You feel anxious, your blood pressure rises, you get severe tension headaches, and it puts a strain on your relationships.
 It’s a vicious cycle- worrying harms your mental health, and poor mental health makes managing your money harder!

 If you are still feeling low and worrying after a few weeks, make an appointment to see your GP, they can advise.
 See you can self-refer to a psychological therapy service in your area, which will help you to cope better.
 There is a multitude of other organisations that can help too, such as:

 Money Advice Service- visit www.moneyadviceservice.org.uk/en/categories/debt-and-borrowing or call 0800 138 7777

 National Debtline- visit https://www.nationaldebtline.org/EW/information/Pages/default.aspx or call 0808 808 4000

 Step Change Debt Charity- visit https://www.stepchange.org/how-we-help.aspx, or you can call once you have filled in an online form to provide them with the information they require.